mclevey/CV/cv_mclevey.md

 \ind Mark Stoddart, Alice Mattoni, and John McLevey. *Industrial Development and Eco-Tourisms: Is Co-existence Possible Between Oil Exploration and Nature Conservation?* Under contract with Palgrave MacMillan.

+\ind Harry Collins with Robert Evans, Jonathon Goodall, Michael Gorman, Martin Innes, Will Mason-Wilkes, John McLevey and Alun Preece (**authors after Collins are listed alphabetically**). *Face-to-Face: Why You Need to Talk to People to Understand the World* (working title).
+Book manuscript under review.

 ## Peer Reviewed Journal Articles and Chapters in Peer Reviewed Edited Volumes

 \footnotesize{\ind Italics = student at time of publication}\bigskip